rafaeladsilveira/Question-1/README.md

 you prefer, use frameworks like Arduino, ESP32 or even other market platforms in this low-level code abstraction.

-The problem solution was developed using Arduino framework and can tested and validade using an online tool like Tinkercad: https://www.tinkercad.com/
+The problem solution was developed using Arduino framework and can be tested and validade using an online tool like Tinkercad: https://www.tinkercad.com/

-The circuit used to test and validate the soltuion is an Arduino Uno R3 and a button.
+The circuit used to test and validate the solution is an Arduino Uno R3 and a button.
-To test, copy and execute the contents of the file "Program Q1".
+To test, copy and execute the code contents of the file "Program Q1".